Lvitor/GettingCleaningData_Project/CodeBook.md

-Getting Cleaning Data_Coursera_Project
+Getting and Cleaning Data Course Project
 ===========================

-Script for project of Getting and Cleaning Data - Coursera Teste
+CodeBook for project of Getting and Cleaning Data - Coursera

+This script